Biden will meet with Philippine and Japanese leaders as worry grows over China's Indo-Pacific action

 “Just a few generations ago, our two nations were locked in a devastating conflict,” Biden said with Kishida by his side for a pomp-filled arrival ceremony at the White House.
 “It would have been easy to say we remain adversaries.
 Instead, we made a far better choice: We became the closest of friends.”

+The United States, the United Kingdom and Japan on Wednesday announced joint military exercises in the Indo-Pacific in 2025.
+That followed the Pentagon revealing earlier this week that the U.S., the U.K. and Australia were considering including Japan in the AUKUS partnership, a grouping launched in 2021 that aims to equip Australia with nuclear-powered and conventionally armed submarines.

+Kishida visited Capitol Hill on Thursday for an address to U.S. lawmakers that focused on the need to strengthen the partnership between the U.S. and Japan at a time of tension in the Asia-Pacific and skepticism in Congress about U.S. involvement abroad.
+He offered concern about "the undercurrent of self-doubt among some Americans about what your role in the world should be."

-Administration officials have acknowledged growing concern among all three countries about provocative Chinese action in the Pacific, which will be a large focus of the leaders' talks.
+Administration officials have acknowledged growing concern about provocative Chinese action in the Pacific, which will be a large focus of the leaders' talks.
 The White House sees the summit as countering China’s attempts at “intimidation” and sending a message that China is "the outlier in the neighborhood,” according to an administration official.

 Relations between China and the Philippines have been repeatedly tested by skirmishes involving the two nations' coast guard vessels in the disputed South China Sea.
 Chinese coast guard ships also regularly approach disputed Japanese-controlled East China Sea islands near Taiwan.